This post may contain affiliate links, which support the site at no cost to you.

 I’m glad I did it!
 But for what it cost ($1200 for that package deal) it’s not attainable to most people.

 I have a whole post lined up about what microneedling actually costs.
-But compared to medical procedures like laser procedures, where you have to wait days to go back to your normal activities…microneedling is effective, inexpensive, and far less invasive than other aesthetic treatments.
+But compared to medical procedures like laser procedures, where you have to wait up to a week to go back to your normal activities…microneedling is effective, inexpensive, and far less invasive than other aesthetic treatments.

-If you’re curious about a specific usage of microneedling, you can check out my protocols mage to see a treatment plan, needle depths, and any recent study I could find.
+If you’re curious about a specific usage of microneedling, you can check out my protocols page to see a treatment plan, needle depths, and any recent study I could find.

 Okay, but does microneedling hurt?